kevinsogo/compgen/docs/src/TUTORIAL.md

 This introduces us to our first two programs.
 The first is the **model solution**.
 As the name suggests, it's the solution that a contestant's solution is compared against.
 The programs aren't directly compared, but their outputs are.
 Sometimes, this is also called the *judge solution*.

 The second is the **checker**.
 For most problems, the checker will simply determine if the outputs of the contestant and the model solution are the same.
-You may also be familiar that when the answer is a float, an answer is accepted if its absolute or relative error is within certain bounds—this is also handled by the checker.
+You may also be familiar that when the answer is a float, an answer is accepted if its absolute or relative error is within certain bounds&mdash;this is also handled by the checker.
 For problems with multiple possible solutions, it's also the checker that determines whether a contestant's output is correct.

 ## Strong test cases and generators